monteiro/phoval/README.md

 ```
 make docker-up
+make migrate
 ```

+You can now call the API using curl or any other tool.

-It will instantiate 2 containers (one MySQL and one executing the binary with the tool in development mode).
+It will instantiate 2 containers (one _MySQL_ and one executing the binary with the tool in development mode).
 In **Development mode** you can test the API and see the results in the output of `docker-compose`:

 ```